 The bill amends the Natural Resources and Environmental Protection Act by updating Section 8715, which pertains to water quality protection fees associated with pesticide and fertilizer registrations.
-It establishes a new annual water quality protection fee of $270.00 for each product registered, with a late fee of $100.00 applicable for renewal registrations if the fee is submitted after June 30.
+It establishes a fixed annual water quality protection fee of $270.00 for each product registered, with a late fee of $100.00 applicable for renewal registrations if the fee is submitted after June 30.
 Additionally, it introduces an extra $100.00 water quality protection fee for each brand and product name of specialty fertilizers or soil conditioners registered.

 Statutes affected: